Bardo, Poland

+As of December 2021, the town has a population of 2,440.

 The town is a widely known place of pilgrimage and adoration of the Virgin Mary.

+Geography

+Bardo lies on the Eastern Neisse river, flowing out of the Kłodzko Valley towards the Silesian Lowlands.

 History

 Bardo was founded in the 10th century as a Polish defensive gord on a medieval trade route from Prague across the Sudetes via Kłodzko to Wrocław and Gniezno.
 The surrounding area was populated by Lechitic tribes and became part of the emerging Polish state in the 10th century under first historic ruler Mieszko I of Poland.
 Bardo's castellans were Polish knights.
 They secured the southern border of the Lower Silesian lands with adjacent Kłodzko Land in Bohemia.

 In 1096 Duke Bretislaus II of Bohemia captured and devastated the fortress, nevertheless in 1137 it returned to Poland.
 The following year, due to the fragmentation of Poland, Bardo became part of the Polish Duchy of Silesia.
 From 1278 it belonged to the Duchy of Jawor under the Piast duke Bolko I the Strict, from 1321 to the Duchy of Ziębice under Duke Bolko II.
 With Ziębice, Bardo was vassalized by the Kingdom of Bohemia in 1336, however, it remained under rule of local Polish dukes of the Piast dynasty until 1428.

 Its chapel was built in the 10th century, and it was first mentioned in 1189 as being granted to the Knights Hospitaller by the Bishops of Wrocław.
 In 1210 it passed to the Canons Regular at Kamieniec Abbey.
 By 1290 the gord had lost its strategic importance and ceased to exist as a castellany.
 In 1299 the whole area was purchased by the Cistercian order and was owned by them until 1810.
 The image of the Madonna dates back to the 13th century, probably the oldest in Silesia.
 The Baroque pilgrimage church was erected between 1686 and 1704.
 The sanctuary was visited twice by the future Pope John Paul II, in 1957 and 1978.
 In 1981 a monument of Pope John Paul II was unveiled in Bardo, as the second in Poland after Kraków.